TEALSK12/apcsa-public/curriculum/Unit3/Lesson-3XX.md

 ### Pacing
 - This project is intended to be the same length as the FracCalc Project.
 - The duration of this project is at the discretion of the teacher.
 About 4-5 classes are recommended.
-- Project involves conducting research work (survey or interviews) outside of the classroom.
+- Project involves conducting research work (survey or interviews), and communicating with end-user, outside of the classroom.

 ## Implementation Details